-Do I need a ticket to attend the meeting?
-Proof of identification and proof of ownership of our common stock are needed for you to be admitted to the meeting.
+Proof of ownership of our common stock and proof of identification are needed for you to be admitted to the meeting.
 If you plan to attend the meeting and your shares are held by banks, brokers, stock plans or other holders of record (in "street name"), you will need to provide proof of ownership.
 Examples of proof of ownership include a recent brokerage statement or letter from your broker or bank.
-What constitutes a quorum?
+All shareholders will be required to present valid picture identification, such as a drivers license, before being admitted to the meeting.

 In order to carry on the business of the meeting, we must have a quorum.
 This means at least a majority of the shares of common stock outstanding as of the record date must be represented at the meeting, either by proxy or in person.
-Shares of common count for this purpose.
+Shares of common stock owned by CenterPoint Energy are not voted and do not count for this purpose.